wp-plugins/scroll-to-top-for-mobile-sites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The errnio Mobile **Scroll to Top** plugin adds a button at the bottom-right of the site, once the user scrolls down.
-The button takes the user up to the top of the site, scrolling to the top.
-A search box to your mobile site is also added, which lets users search your site in a mobile friendly, intuitive search experience, improving retention to your mobile site.
+The errnio Mobile Scroll to Top plugin adds a button at the bottom-right of the site, once the user scrolls down.

 == Description ==